 Here’s What the Future of Learning Looks Like

 I would like to posit that what schooling should look like in the 21st century is a place where learners declare a mission, first and foremost.
 In fact, for reasons that will become evident later, I believe it’s actually a place where learners develop a potential purpose, first and foremost.
+While your student should be learning how to prepare for college in high school, they should more importantly be developing into human beings who are developing life's meaning and purpose.

 Ted Dintersmith, producer of the provocative documentary “Most Likely to Succeed,” says it so well in his latest book, What School Could Be: “Across America, our kids study what’s easy to test, not what’s important to learn.”